-Students leaving campus with others of the opposite gender in accordance with the general policy shall inform the Residence Hall Deans of their offcampus destination, approximate timeframe, and who they are going with.
+Students leaving campus with others of the opposite gender in accordance with the general policy shall inform the Residence Hall Deans of their off-campus destination, approximate timeframe, and who they are going with.
 This measure contributes to the safety and protection of the student body.
 Trails in the wooded acres of our property are considered "off campus."
 At least two staff/chaperones, either married or of the same gender, approved by the Residence Hall Dean are required when overnight travel or activities are involved.

 Students will find a variety of public settings appropriate for personal conversation.
 In oder to avoid "the appearance of evil," men and women should not spend time together in seclusion, especially behind closed doors.
 This includes spending time with a staff member of the opposite sex in his or her residence.
+At no time will two unmarried students of the opposite sex travel in the same vehicle by themselves.
+This applies to student/faculty travel as well.